 - Hardware that does not function correctly or is no longer recognized under Windows after successful pre-boot authentication.
 This failure occurs because not all of the BIOS settings can be correctly handled and set for Windows. - New hardware that is not yet natively supported. - Poorly programmed BIOS implementations.

-Some devices might not support the boot methods or Linux kernel configurations used to provide hardware compatibility.
+This hardware compatibility support applies only to software encrypted disks; self-encrypting hard disks are not supported.
+In addition, some devices might not support the boot methods or Linux kernel configurations used to provide hardware compatibility.